cBioPortal/datahub/crdc/gdc/nbl_target_gdc/README.md

 - `"not reported"` values are replaced with blanks.
 - If a clinical field is missing for the entire study, the column is removed from the data file.
 - `RACE`, `ETHNICITY`, and `SEX` are capitalized.
-- `AGE` is converted to years and clipped from 18 to 89 to protect patient confidentiality.
+- `AGE` is converted from days to years.

 ## CNA data